Kubernetes

 Kubernetes Architecture

-Kubernetes has a complex and modular architecture comprising several components, including the Kubernetes control plane and worker nodes.
-The control plane includes several components: the API server, etcd, kube-scheduler, kube-controller-manager, and kubelet.
+Kubernetes has a complex architecture with several components and pieces.
+These include the Kubernetes control plane and worker nodes.
+The control plane has components like the API server, the etcd database, kube-scheduler, the kube-controller-manager, and the kubelet service.
 The worker nodes run workloads and report their status to the Kubernetes control plane.

 Kubernetes Features

-• Kubernetes provides built-in support for storage orchestration, enabling applications to consume storage resources dynamically.
+• Kubernetes provides built-in support for storage orchestration

 Cluster Management